hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 <img src="Geoduck_aquaculture.assets/adult_broodstock.jpg" width="275">
 </p>

-> *FOOD FOR THOUGHT:*
-  * References here to expand upon how diet & the environment affects offspring
+> *Food for thought: read the referenced papers below to learn more about how diet & the environment affects bivalve offspring*
-    - Utting, S. D., & Millican, P. F. (1997).
+  >  - Utting, S. D., & Millican, P. F. (1997).
 Techniques for the hatchery conditioning of bivalve broodstocks and the subsequent effect on egg quality and larval viability.
 Aquaculture, 155(1-4), 45-54.
-    - Parker, L. M., Ross, P. M., O'Connor, W. A., Borysko, L., Raftos, D. A., & Pörtner, H. O. (2012).
+  >  - Parker, L. M., Ross, P. M., O'Connor, W. A., Borysko, L., Raftos, D. A., & Pörtner, H. O. (2012).
 Adult exposure influences offspring response to ocean acidification in oysters.
 Global change biology, 18(1), 82-92.
-    - Parker, L. M., O’Connor, W. A., Raftos, D. A., Pörtner, H. O., & Ross, P. M. (2015).
+  >  - Parker, L. M., O’Connor, W. A., Raftos, D. A., Pörtner, H. O., & Ross, P. M. (2015).
 Persistence of positive carryover effects in the oyster, Saccostrea glomerata, following transgenerational exposure to ocean acidification.
 PLoS One, 10(7).
-    - Parker, L. M., O'Connor, W. A., Byrne, M., Coleman, R. A., Virtue, P., Dove, M., ... & Ross, P. M. (2017).
+  >  - Parker, L. M., O'Connor, W. A., Byrne, M., Coleman, R. A., Virtue, P., Dove, M., ... & Ross, P. M. (2017).
 Adult exposure to ocean acidification is maladaptive for larvae of the Sydney rock oyster Saccostrea glomerata in the presence of multiple stressors.
 Biology letters, 13(2), 20160798.

 #### <span style="color:beige">How to Induce Natural Spawning:</span>